MANTRA-Chain/mantra-dex/README.md

 ## Architecture

-MANTRA DEX is based on White Whale V2.
 The protocol is built around singleton contracts, which makes it easier to manage and integrate with other protocols.

 The following is the architecture of MANTRA DEX, and a general description of each contract: